vtfk/azf-vikarapp-api/README.md

 ### (Optional)
 1. If wou want to limit what schools can search for each other
-    * Make sure that the officeLocation attribute is set appropriatly for all teachers
+    * Make sure that the company attribute is set appropriatly for all teachers
 1. If you want to check if the substitute has become a teacher for the team after substituting and should not be removed (Works only for Visma in-school)
     1. Create a MongoDB database for the SDS (School data sync) information
     2. Create a script that regularly dumps the SDS data to the database